Jorge Cabezas Hurtado: International career

 Cabezas Hurtado has represented Colombia at youth international level, having played for the under-20 national team.

 In May 2022, he was included in the Colombian squad that took part in the Maurice Revello Tournament in France, where he scored a goal in the last group stage match against Japan, as the Cafeteros eventually finished in fourth place.

-In January 2023, he was included in the Colombian squad for the 2023 South American U-20 Championship, hosted in his own country.
-Having scored two goals in the final stage of the tournament, as well as one assist, Cabezas Hurtado helped Colombia finish in third place and qualify for the 2023 FIFA U-20 World Cup in Indonesia.
+In January 2023, he was included in the Colombian squad for the South American U-20 Championship, hosted in his own country.
+Having scored two goals in the final stage of the tournament, as well as one assist, Cabezas Hurtado helped Colombia finish in third place and qualify for the FIFA U-20 World Cup.

+In May 2023, Cabezas Hurtado was included by head coach Héctor Cárdenas in Colombia's final squad for the FIFA U-20 World Cup in Argentina, where the Cafeteros reached the quarter-finals before losing to Italy.

+Style of play

+Hurtado's manager at Watford Valérien Ismaël has described him as a "a left-footed and strong No.9, fast and with great intensity to press" and "very clinical in front of goal".
+Stephen Clemence, who managed him during his Gillingham loan, noted his ability to "do things that other players can’t do at times, that South American movement, snake hips".